Skip to main content

 Ike’s Bird, a historic L-26 Aero Commander twin-engine aircraft used by the Eisenhower White House, is now owned and operated by the Commemorative Air Force-Tampa Bay Wing.
 The Aero Commander has the distinction of being the smallest airplane ever to carry the call sign Air Force One.
 Sit in the back and imagine that you are the President or sit in the right front seat for an upfront view the pilot sees.
 President Eisenhower sat in both seat, he was a license pilot and enjoyed taking the controls of Ike's Bird.

-Check our Ride Program page for more details.
+Check our Airplane Rides page for more details.